bytexenon/lenooby09.github.io/README.md

 Hello,
 I'm a caffene addict, high school student, and a professional idiot with access to the internet :3

-Currently I'm learning Kotlin, and trying my best.
+Currently I'm learning Kotlin, and writing an encrypted communication protocol.

 ---

 ### Music
-I like Falling In Reverse, Bring Me The Horizon, Geoxor, Daft Punk, Rage Against The Machine, Nirvana, Tame Impala, Le Castle Vania, Locked Loose, Yuri Petrovski, GHOST DATA and more :3
+I like Falling In Reverse, Bring Me The Horizon, Geoxor, Daft Punk, Rage Against The Machine, Nirvana, Tame Impala, Le Castle Vania, Knocked Loose, Yuri Petrovski, GHOST DATA and more :3

 ---